frappe/press/press/www/internal/infrastructure/overview.md

 ```
 vagrant destroy -f
 ```
-and spawn them again with `vagrant up` command
+and spawn them again with `vagrant up` command.

 Local machines have following names/ips by default